cjakemanMG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - inserted extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
 - set Simple Control and Physics option as default
 - bug fix for https://bugs.launchpad.net/or/+bug/1858298 Sound problems when viewer not created in initial conditions
-- bug fix for https://bugs.launchpad.net/or/+bug/1858655 Helpers not throttled to zero when de-MUed
 - analog clocks showing game time, see http://www.elvastower.com/forums/index.php?/topic/29546-station-clocks/ , by jonas
 - bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
-- bug fix for https://bugs.launchpad.net/or/+bug/1860263 System.ArgumentException at System.Array.Copy
-- NEW: updated Open Rails web server, by BillC, cjakeman and mbm_OR: many fixes and layout improvements
-- NEW: improvements in Train Driving info window: added multiplayer info, better window motion, save/restore, by mbm_OR
-- NEW: Brazilian Portuguese localization, by Diter Otaviano & William Araújo
+- Brazilian Portuguese localization, by Diter Otaviano & William Araújo
-- NEW: bug fix for https://bugs.launchpad.net/or/+bug/1861261 Turntable camera views rotate by 180 degrees.
+- NEW: allow display of special characters in web client, by mbm_OR
+- NEW: first step of https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable AWS TCS

 CREDITS